 Categorise your current experience as follows:

-- Any other experience which offers identifiable transferable skills for law
+- Any experience which offers identifiable transferable skills for law

 - Relevant legal work experience (you are aiming for a least some of your experience to be of this quality)